Katie Perry: Name conflict

-In June 2009, a Brisbane firm of intellectual property lawyers, Fisher Adams Kelly, acting for the American pop singer Katy Perry, applied to IP Australia to oppose the new trademark, on the basis of a similarity of names.
+In June 2009, a Brisbane firm of intellectual property lawyers, Fisher Adams Kelly, acting for the American singer Katy Perry, applied to IP Australia to oppose the new trademark, on the basis of a similarity of names.
 A hearing with IP Australia was called for 10 July 2009, at which they were to seek an extension of the normal three-month time limit within which they may oppose a new trademark.

 Some media reports have described this application as a "lawsuit".
 However, the application to IP Australia is not a lawsuit, and Katy Perry has denied the reports of lawsuits on her blog.

 On 29 June 2009, Katie Perry posted a personal message to Katy Perry the singer as a video on YouTube, seeking to get past the lawyers and interact directly between the two Perrys, asking that they can both pursue their dreams and wishing the singer well for her upcoming Australian tour.
 At a hearing with IP Australia on 10 July 2009, the singer's legal team withdrew their opposition to the Katie Perry trademark.

 In October 2019, Perry initiated legal proceedings against the singer for trade mark infringement in Australia.
-Perry claims that the singer has ignored her rights in respect of her registered Australian trade mark, and despite being fully aware of those rights, the singer has been using "KATY PERRY" as a trade mark in Australia to sell clothes and other goods of the same description.
-Perry alleges that the singer's mark "KATY PERRY" is substantially identical or deceptively similar to her mark "KATIE PERRY" which is registered in class 25 for clothes, and thus, that the singer has infringed her registered trade mark.
+Perry claims that the singer has ignored her rights in respect of her registered Australian trade mark, and despite being fully aware of those rights, the singer has been using "Katy Perry" as a trade mark in Australia to sell clothes and other goods of the same description.
+Katie Perry alleged that the singer's mark "Katy Perry" is substantially identical or deceptively similar to her mark "Katie Perry" which is registered in class 25 for clothes, and thus, that the singer has infringed her registered trade mark.

+In April 2023, the Federal Court of Australia published its decision in which it found the singer infringed on the Katie Perry trademark in Australia.
+On 14 June 2023, it was reported that Katy Perry and her firms filed their appeal relating to the decision.
+On 22 November 2024, Perry lost her case against Katy Perry, with her trademark potentially being canceled.